MEA-Watsonx-bootcamp-IBM/Bob-Client-Bootcamp/lab1/README.md

 Bob has three distinct modes, each optimized for different tasks:

 > **🎯 Bob Differentiator: [Customizable Modes](../bob-differentiators.md#1--extensible-architecture)**
 > Bob's mode system is one of its key differentiators.
 Unlike other AI assistants, Bob allows you to create custom modes tailored to your team's specific workflows.
 The three built-in modes you'll use in this lab are just the beginning—you can create specialized modes for code review, documentation, architecture design, and more.
-Learn more in [Lab 6](../lab6/README.md).

 #### 🎯 Plan Mode
 **When to use**: Planning, designing, strategizing